 To the extent possible, the City will attempt to match its investments with anticipated cash flow requirements.
-Unless matched to a specific cash flow, or estimated to cash flow needs, the City will not directly invest in securities maturing more than five (5) years from the date of purchase.
+Unless matched to a specific cash flow, or estimated to cash flow needs, the City will not directly invest in securities maturing more than five (5) years from the date of settlement.

-The maximum weighted maturity of the total portfolio shall not exceed 3 years.
+The maximum weighted average maturity (WAM) of the total portfolio shall not exceed 3 years.
 This maximum is established to limit the portfolio to excessive market exposure.
+The WAM refers to the final WAM not the effective WAM.